 STOP 8 - 1004 NORTH ROXBURY DRIVE / PETER FALK & BABYFACE

-Next door to Jack Benny is the home of TV’s detective Columbo, Peter Falk, who late in his life could sometimes be found wandering the neighborhood in his robe.
-After Peter’s death, Babyface Edmonds called this home for a few years.
+Next door to Jack Benny is the former home of Peter Falk, the actor who played beloved TV detective Lt.
+Columbo.
+Late in his life, Falk could sometimes be found wandering the neighborhood in his robe.
+After Falk’s death, recording artist Babyface Edmonds called this home for several years.

 STOP 9 - 1015 NORTH ROXBURY DRIVE / MOVIE STAR HIDEOUT

-Across the street, at 1015 North Roxbury, is the Wallace Neff-designed, seven bedroom, 6,500 square-foot former home of Columbia studio chief Harry Cohn.
-When he moved out, World War Two’s most popular female star, Betty Grable, and her husband, bandleader Harry James, moved in.
+Across the street, at 1015 North Roxbury, is the Wallace Neff-designed, 7-bedroom, 6,500 square-foot former home of Columbia studio chief Harry Cohn.
+When he moved out, The most popular female star of WWII, Betty Grable, and her husband, bandleader Harry James, moved in.
 Years later, Academy Award-winner Diane Keaton purchased the house and redesigned the interior.
 Subsequent dwellers included Madonna and, more recently, Victoria and David Beckham and their family who inhabited the house with its luxurious pool, gazebo, and two guest houses.

 STOP 10 - NORTH ROXBURY DRIVE / GONE, BUT NOT FORGOTTEN